Gabaldonlab/perSVade/README.md

 This is essential so that all the dependencies of the pipeline are met.

 In addition, there are some dependencies that are included in the respository "installation/external_software" (only in the "release" packages).
-These are gridss (tested on version 2.8.1), clove (tested on version 0.17) and NINJA (we installed it from https://github.com/TravisWheelerLab/NINJA/releases/tag/0.95-cluster_only).
+These are gridss (tested on version 2.8.1), clove (tested on version 0.17), NINJA (we installed it from https://github.com/TravisWheelerLab/NINJA/releases/tag/0.95-cluster_only) and gztools (installed from https://github.com/circulosmeos/gztool/releases/download/v0.11.5/gztool-linux.x86_64)

 ## Comments for the installation of extra dependencies
 The non-conda dependencies can be installed like this (if you wanted to reinstall them):